#1 With a Bullet: How Many Bullet Points Per Job Should You Include on Your Resume?

 What if you have more than 4-6 bullet points for a job?

-Sometimes, this may mean you’re leaving off some less impressive accomplishments.
-But by doing this, you're prioritizing the most relevant information and making your resume easily scannable is more likely to get you hired than including as much information as possible.
+In general, focus on the bullet points per role most relevant to the job you’re applying for.
+Sometimes, this can mean you’re leaving off some less impressive accomplishments.
+But by doing this, you're prioritizing the most relevant information and making your resume easily scannable.

 That said, if you’ve held multiple roles at the same company — especially if this represents a promotion — you can list each job separately underneath the same company heading.
-This allows you to list 4-6 bullet points underneath each role, which is a helpful workaround if you’ve spent a bulk of your career at the same employer.
+This allows you to list 4-6 bullet points underneath each role, which is a helpful workaround if you’ve spent the bulk of your career at the same employer.

 Do you need bullet points for every position?